GraeA85/Sprouton-Allotments/readme.md

   - The Home page is broken up into sections.
 The first section is "Our Allotment Story" giving the user some background and current information regarding the allotment site.
 It also includes an embedded google map to show the location of the Allotment Site.
 I have used font awesome icons relevant to each section (the story book icon to represent the background story of the allotment site).
   The second section introduces the website visitor to the allotment committee - briefly explaining their role, names and contact information.
 I have included a photograph to allow existing site owners to recognise the committee members whenever they meet in person.
-This also gives new visitors to the site a prosepective of the owners and the mutual ideals of the allotment site.
+This also gives new visitors to the site a prospective of the owners and the mutual ideals of the allotment site.
   Each section is succinct as to give the user enough information without information overload.
   The third section of the website is about the allotment site itself.
 Giving the website user information on the number of allotments available, the sizes available and other important details about the site.
 This is accompanied by an image of the allotment site layout which gives new users their bearings and existing owners a handy map.
   The fourth section gives the user information on the benefits of owning an allotment.
 I have included a video produced by the National Allotment Society, showcasing the benefits.
 This is included as to persuade new users to sign up for an allotment and remind existing owners about the numerous benefits of allotment ownership.